Various events/ projects

 - 5 Feb 2016: Shared my insights into COP21 at the National Environment Agency’s Annual Youth Partners Appreciation and Networking session.

 - Jan 2016 to present: Together with other SYCA co-founders, we are developing a three-month learning and leadership program.
-The first class is on 5th March and the Graduation Day will be in July 2016.
+The first class is on 5th March and the Graduation Day was in July 2016.

 · This role requires me to co-create the curriculum, source and meetup with potential speakers and trainers, find venues for various sessions, market to potential participants and interact with them.

-- 8th Dec 2015: YOUNGO representative at the High Level Segment of Conference of Parties (COP) 21 in Paris, France.
+- 8 Dec 2015: YOUNGO representative at the High Level Segment of Conference of Parties (COP) 21 in Paris, France.
 Delivered a 2.5 mins speech.
+View a speech here on Youtube.

-- 30th Nov-11th Dec 2015: Youth Delegate to the United Nations Framework Convention on Climate Change (UNFCCC) 21st Conference of Parties (COP21), accredited by Avelife, going under the capacity of SYCA.
+- 30 Nov-11 Dec 2015: Youth Delegate to the United Nations Framework Convention on Climate Change (UNFCCC) 21st Conference of Parties (COP21), in Paris, France, accredited by Avelife, going under the capacity of SYCA.

 |People’s Movement to Stop Haze